 They can be effective states, especially in a time of crisis.
 But they are not nice places to live, nor do they have the ability to self-correct from mistakes as readily.

 A Russo-Trump alliance means America’s Republicans have bought into self-interest over values.
 Many will argue America has never been about values.
 I don’t think that’s wholly fair.
 America has tried to rebuild places and support peoples solely because it believes doing so will make the world a more peaceful place.

 And yet it may be that the world needs a demonstration of how much values-based foreign policy mattered.
 In its coming absence, the world will have ample demonstration of how much more brutish the West can be.

-This article originally appeared at Geopolitics Made Super, January 3, 2017.
+This story originally appeared at Geopolitics Made Super, January 3, 2017.